NuGet/NuGetDocs/NuGet.Docs/ndocs/Schema/msbuild-targets.md

 ### Restore properties

-Additional restore settings may come from MSBuild properties.
+Additional restore settings may come from MSBuild properties; values are set from the command line.

 <table>
     <thead>